juliaalie/app-market-analysis/README.md

 # Profitable App Profiles – App Store & Google Play Market Analysis 📱

 ## Overview
-This project analyzes historical data from the Apple App Store and Google Play Store to identify app profiles that attract the most users and generate the most revenue.
+This project analyzes historical data from the Apple App Store and Google Play Store to identify app profiles that attract the most users.
 The goal is to help app developers make data-driven decisions about what types of apps to build.

 ## Tools & Technologies